 A sponsor is a person or group that pays for or helps to the expenses of putting on an athletic or artistic event in return for publicity.

-The sponsor may be a person or business that contributes funds to another social media account (an influencer, a personal brand, or an authoritative account) in return for advantages.
+The sponsor may be a person or business that contributes funds to another social media account in return for advantages.

 Therefore, influencer marketing is a sort of advertising in which a business collaborates with an influencer who advocates for or has a dedicated following for a certain product.